Ireland - Skellig Michael Island, Co Kerry - Star Wars Movie Set

 Choice and competition on flights to Ireland

 First and foremost - getting to Ireland has never been easier.
 Aer Lingus and Air Canada rouge are now flying year round from Toronto to Dublin, and Air Transat will continue their seasonal service from Toronto and Montreal to Dublin.
-WestJet will also fly seasonally from Toronto/St. John’s to Dublin.
-And ASL airlines, formerly Europe Airpost also provide seasonal service Halifax to Dublin.
+WestJet fly seasonally from Toronto/St. John’s to Dublin and ASL airlines, formerly Europe Airpost also provide seasonal service Halifax to Dublin.

 The awe-inspiring Wild Atlantic Way